Please Rotate Your Device

 Therefore one would assume that the landlord would pay for said demising.

-It is the industry norm, but ensure that in your offer to lease, letter of intent or lease that it is specifically stated that if the landlord is dividing your space down to your size, that the cost of the demising will be at the landlord's cost.
+It is the industry norm, but ensure that in your offer to lease, letter of intent or type of lease that it is specifically stated that if the landlord is dividing your space down to your size, that the cost of the demising will be at the landlord's cost.

 We have seen cases in which the lease is silent on whose cost it is and the landlord insists the demising wall is part of the leasehold improvements (by the way, demising walls are much, much more expensive than normal drywall walls).